seemonz/music-wall/README.md

-Sinatra
+Music Wall
 =============

+Add music you like!

-Brought to you by Lighthouse Labs
+Brought to you by Robot Unicorn Attack

 ## Getting Started